mrknmc/ug4/it/report.md

 ## Compression with limited precision header

 Assuming we transmit the powers of 2 required to get back the original probabilities, we require 8 bits per character.
 Since our alphabet is of size 27 (`'a'` - `'z'` and `' '`) we require $27 * 8 = 216$ bits for the header if we send the powers ordered alphabetically with space at the end.
+Thus the decoder knows where to locate the power of every probability in the header.

 Furthermore, the probabilities are re-normalised before use (by both sender and receiver) to add up to 1 and then applied in the same fashion as in the previous question to compute the maximum number of bits required.
 Thus the maximum number of bits required to encode `thesis.txt` is 1,435,081.
 Hence, together with the header we require 1,435,297 bits with this scheme.